AndreasChristensen89/resto-booking-system/README.md

         * ![Approve/Decline bookings - mobile](/static/images/readme-pictures/approve-decline-mobile.JPG)

 * __Updated Bookings page__:
     * This page shows the admin the future bookings that have been updated in the comments.
 It filters updated on > created on, and also if there are any comments.
 The setup is the same as on the other admin page with the bookings on cards.
 Underneath each card the admin has two actions: "Cancel" and "See details".
-"Cancel" will take the admin to the "Cancel booking" page, and See details will take the admin to another Update booking page.
+"Cancel" will take the admin to the "Cancel booking" page and "See details" will take the admin to another Update booking page.
 Cards are paginated by 6.
         * ![Updated bookings page - large](/static/images/readme-pictures/updated-bookings-large.JPG)
         * ![Updated bookings page - mobile](/static/images/readme-pictures/updated-bookings-mobile.JPG)

 * __Update booking details admin page__:
-    * This is essentially the same page as the approve/decline bookings, but has a different heading "Update booking".
-This extra page is created as bookings are likely accepted before they are updated, and another forms feels correct.
+    * This is essentially the same page as the approve/decline bookings but has a different heading "Update booking".
+This extra page is created as bookings are likely accepted before they are updated, and another form feels correct.
         * ![Update bookings details admin page - large](/static/images/readme-pictures/update-booking-details-large.JPG)
         * ![Update bookings details admin page top - mobile](/static/images/readme-pictures/update-booking-details-top-mobile.JPG)
         * ![Update bookings details admin page bottom - mobile](/static/images/readme-pictures/update-booking-details-bottom-mobile.JPG)